 Eligibility

-- under 19 at the start of the academic year you want a bursary for
+You must be under 19 at the start of the academic year that you want the bursary for.
+You must also be studying at school or college, or on an unpaid training course.

-Education and training providers set their own criteria for discretionary bursaries, e.g. they might look at family income.
+Education and training providers set their own criteria for discretionary bursaries, for example, they might look at family income.
 Ask student services about their criteria and any evidence you'll need.

 How your bursary is paid